ec500-software-engineering/case-study-zywan/README.md

 Straightforward to implement.
 Computationally efficient.
 Little memory requirements.
-Invariant to diagonal rescale of the gradients.
 Well suited for problems that are large in terms of data and/or parameters.
-Appropriate for non-stationary objectives.
-Appropriate for problems with very noisy/or sparse gradients.
 Hyper-parameters have intuitive interpretation and typically require little tuning.
 ### Demo Results
 #### Accuracy
 ![Image](Accuracy.png)